mongodb/docs/source/administration/replication-architectures.rst

-   The minimum *supported* configuration for replica sets includes one :term:`primary` node, one :term:`secondary` node, and one :ref:`arbiter node <replica-set-arbiter-nodes>`.
-The arbiter node, requiring fewer resources, lowers the total cost of the replica set somewhat, at the cost of a great deal of redundancy and operational flexibility.
+   The minimum *supported* configuration for replica sets includes one :term:`primary` node, one :term:`secondary` node, and one :ref:`arbiter <replica-set-arbiters>`.
+The arbiter, requires fewer resources, and lowers the total cost of the replica set, at the cost of a great deal of redundancy and operational flexibility.

 .. seealso:: ":doc:`/tutorial/deploy-replica-set`."